go-gitea/gitea/docs/content/doc/upgrade/from-gitea.en-us.md

 If the customized templates don't match Gitea version, you may experience:
 `50x` server error, page components missing or malfunctioning, strange page layout, ...
-Remove the incompatible templates and Gitea web will work again.
+Remove or update the incompatible templates and Gitea web will work again.